pglevy/piano-playground/index.md

 - Piano Adventures series by Faber
 - Miss Sophia’s Piano Playground hand-outs
 {: .f3}

+## Where do we get the books and other materials?
+{: .h3-mktg .border-0 .mb-0}

+We will have the books, headphones, and binder ready for purchase on your first day of class!
+{: .f3}

 ## What will classes be like?